Visualize the data: How missing data biases data-driven decisions

 Always try various types of visualizations for your data to determine which one shows the results of your analysis in the clearest way.

-One of the best ways to make sure your data visualization isn’t missing data is to make sure that the data analysis is sound.
 The next post in this series addresses how data can go missing while you analyze it: Analyze the data: How missing data biases data-driven decisions.